SpellarBot/open-data-catalog/datasets/d683-uqui.md

 ## Description

-The average system production cost is total operations and maintenance costs divided by total generation in kilowatt hours.
-View average annual system production cost data starting in 2006.
-Austin Energy's system annual average production cost is total operations and maintenance costs divided by total generation in kilowatt hours.
+Austin Energy’s system annual average production cost is total operations and maintenance costs divided by total generation in kilowatt-hours.
+Find more information at http://austinenergy.com/go/reports.

-System annual average production cost includes fuel plus operating and maintenance.

 ## Columns